 - Computing & Information Technology (IT)

 - Creative Arts

 - Grey Matters

 - Life Matters (as PSHE is known at St Catherine's)

 - Sciences and Maths

 - Public Examinations

 A comprehensive package of Careers advice and guidance is available to the girls both within the curriculum and also outside normal lessons.
-The formal careers programme begins in U4 with a weekly lecture which informs and inspires girls as they consider their career potential.
+The formal Careers program begins in U4 with a weekly lecture which informs and inspires the girls as they consider their career potential.
 U4 girls are supported in making their GCSE option choices through a combination of talks and personal discussions with heads of academic departments and tutors.

 Girls can also opt for Computer Science at GCSE and are well prepared for this, having already completed a number of Computing modules in U3-U4.

 There are six Creative Arts subjects: Art, DT, Drama, Food & Nutrition, Music and Textiles, which are taught on a rotation basis in the first two years.
 There are three 10 week rotations, with four of the Creative Arts subjects taught in each.
 Each girl will have two rotations of each of the Creative Arts subjects in years U3 to L4 inclusive.
 In U4 all girls take Music and Drama and opt for two from Art, DT, Food & Nutrition and Textiles.